Skip to main content

 Building a blockchain indexer with Envio

 Envio is designed around a developer-first indexing workflow.
-With Envio, developers define the contracts and events relevant to their application, write deterministic event handlers that map blockchain data into entities, and run the indexer locally to develop and validate logic.
-The same indexing code can then be used in hosted environments without changes.
+Developers define the contracts and events relevant to their application, write deterministic event handlers that map blockchain data into entities, and run the indexer locally to develop and validate logic.
+The same indexing code runs in hosted environments without changes.

-As projects scale, Envio provides a set of optional capabilities that support more advanced indexing and production requirements:
+As projects scale, Envio provides capabilities that support more advanced indexing and production requirements:

-• Flexible language support: Write event handling logic in supported languages such as JavaScript and TypeScript.
+• TypeScript-first: Write event handling logic in JavaScript or TypeScript.

 • Multichain indexing: Aggregate data across multiple networks into a single database.
-Query all your data with a unified GraphQL API.
+Query everything through a unified GraphQL API.

-• Factory contract support: Automatically register and process events emitted from all child contracts that are created by a specified factory/dynamic contract.
+• Factory contract support: Automatically register and process events from child contracts created by a factory or dynamic contract.

-• Hosted service: An optional managed service platform for building, hosting, and querying Envio's Indexers with 99.99% guaranteed uptime and performance service level agreements.
+• Hosted service: A managed hosting platform for building, hosting, and querying Envio indexers, with 99.99% uptime SLA and GitHub-based auto-deploy.

-The result is a backend data layer that remains consistent and reliable across development and production, allowing teams to scale their indexing setup without rewriting application logic.
+The result is a backend data layer that remains consistent and reliable across development and production.

 Getting started

-Envio allows developers to start small and scale as you build:
+Envio is designed to start small and scale as requirements grow:

 • Index single or multiple contracts